friesenkiwi/ansible-collection-uberspace/roles/uberspace_account/README.md

 #### Inputs
 * `uberspace_loginname` - by default `{{ ansible_user }}` from the inventory
 * `uberspace_registeradminnmailaddress` - external admin email address, needs to be provided
+* `uberspace_price_goal` - default `10.00` €, the current suggested price
+* `uberspace_price_crossfinanced_request` - needs to be set to true, if you want to set a prics below 5 € (the current limit for uberspaces cross-financed by other ubernauten out of solidarity)
+* `uberspace_credential_destination` - the location and schema for storage and lookup of passwords and other credentials - by default "credentials/uberspace/{{ uberspace_loginname }}/"
 * `uberspace_loginpassword` - by default read from `credentials/uberspace/{{ uberspace_loginname }}/loginpassword`
 * `uberspace_loginkey` - by default read from `~/.ssh/id_uberspace_{{ uberspace_loginname }}`
 * `uberspace_action_setup` - whether to register a new account, set the password or deploy the loginkey - by default `false`